 The novel coronavirus pandemic has left an indelible mark on Americans of all ages and from all walks of life.
-The death toll has climbed well over the grim milestone of 100,000 -- more than the deadliest flu season in recent years and at such a startlingly quick pace that it forced the unprecedented shutdown of the country's economy.
+The death toll has climbed over the grim milestone of 160,000 -- more than the deadliest flu season in recent years.

 Those we've lost come from all backgrounds and include the very people -- first responders and medical staff -- who have been working so diligently and selflessly to stem the tide of the infection and care for the sick.

 But the virus has also highlighted the disparities in the U.S. -- taking a disproportionate toll on communities of color, the elderly and the poor and calling attention to a new class of essential workers who don't have the protections of traditional first responders.
-In New York City, epicenter of the virus' impact in the U.S, there were 500% more deaths in April than there normally would have been.
+In New York City, the early epicenter in the U.S., there were 500% more deaths in April than there normally would have been.
 In the U.S. more people have been killed by COVID-19 than gun violence and car crashes in 2019.

 Luminaries in the arts, Holocaust survivors, war veterans, educators, doctors, transit workers are among the dead.
 Variously described as heroes, caring parents and loving family members, they will never be forgotten.